evanpurkhiser/rEFInd-minimal/README.md

  3. Adjust the resolution option in `refind.conf`.
 Mine is set to `resolution 1920 1080`.
 Going above 1920x1080 may have undesirable effects.

 You can swap out the background with any other background you like.
-All you have to do is download it, make sure it is an appropiate size, and for the sake of safety and quality, make sure it is a PNG.
+All you have to do is download it, make sure it is an appropiate size, and make sure it is either a BMP (with a depth of either 24, 8, 4, or 1) or a PNG.
 Take care to ensure that all the icons are still visible.
 After you have done this, simply delete the original `background.png` amd replace it with your own `background.png`.

 ### Attribution